 If you’re looking to make extra money online you may be wondering if you should be selling on Poshmark vs Ebay vs Mercari.
-Of course, there are other platforms, but in my experience these seem to be the three most popular and I want to help you figure out which platform you should be utilizing.
+In my experience, these seem to be the three most popular and I want to help you figure out which platform you should be selling on.

 I’m going to do my best to evaluate Poshmark vs Ebay vs Mercari across 9 different categories based on my experience and give a winner at the end.
 But do keep in mind that which platform will work for you as a reseller depends on your situation.

 This post contains affiliate links.
-I earn a small commission at no additional cost to you when you purchase using my links, but please remember I only recommend products that I truly believe in.
+I earn a small commission at no additional cost to you when you purchase using my links.
+I only recommend products that I truly believe in.

 #1 Selling Fees

-eBay: 50 free listings then up to .35 per listing and 10-12% final value fee once sells (this varies greatly based on category, if you have a store that you pay a fee for, etc.) Click here for a complete explanation of eBay fees.
+eBay: 50 free listings then up to .35 per listing and around 12.55% final value fee once sells (this varies greatly based on category, if you have a store that you pay a fee for, etc.) Click here for a complete explanation of eBay fees.

 Poshmark: Free to list.
 20% or $2.95 for items $15 and under once item sells.